Poland's Andrzej Duda wins 2nd term by narrow majority | DW | 13.07.2020

 Cultural issues dominated the campaign trail, with the government, state media and the influential Catholic church all ultimately coming out in support of Duda, a social conservative.

-Duda is backed by the ruling right-wing Law and Justice party (PiS).
+Duda is backed by the ruling right-wing Law and Justice party.
 His second-term campaign focused on traditional values and social spending in the Catholic-majority country.

 Read more: Will PiS election plans dent Poland's economy?